Toxics in Food Book

-I am currently writing a book called Reducing Toxins in Your Food.
-An Environmental Chemist’s Guide to Cleaner Eating.
-As I work on the book, I will be writing newsletters, blogging, and posting on social media (see links below), covering topics on where these toxic chemicals come from and how you can reduce your exposure to them.
-Coming soon: a newsletter, which will be posted most months.
+I am currently writing a book called Toxic chemicals in your food: An environmental chemist’s guide to reducing your exposure.
+As I work on the book, I will be blogging and posting on social media (see links below), covering topics on where these toxic chemicals come from and how you can reduce your exposure to them.

 Where do toxic chemicals in our diet come from?
 Pretty much everywhere — they begin by contaminating our food at the seedling stage and don’t stop until it arrives on our plates.
 As shown in the figure to the right, toxic chemicals can be added intentionally, as with the spraying of pesticides, or unintentionally, such as contamination from environmental pollution.
 The way food is handled can also contribute to contamination.
 For example, toxic chemicals can be added during processing, packaging, and cooking.